Adult Acne: 7 Causes That May Surprise You

 Did you think your breakout woes were over when you became an adult?
 That you left your pimples behind with your learner's permit and first crush?
 Think again.

-While it traditionally plagues teenagers, acne can also affect adults.
+While acne traditionally plagues teenagers, it can also affect adults.
 According to the American Academy of Dermatology, more than 50 percent of women in their 20s have acne.
 Nearly 25 percent of middle-aged women also struggle with it.
 Men get acne too, but to a lesser degree.

 Interestingly, adults can get acne even if they didn't have a problem during their teen years.
 While the pimples may look the same, adult acne is different from the high school type.

 Adults get acne along the jawline or lower part of the face, while teens usually break out on the forehead or upper half of the face.
 Teenage acne usually involves surface blemishes, but adult acne goes deeper to form cysts under the skin.

 What causes adult skin to break out in pimples?
 There are many culprits, from diet and stress to hormone changes and more.
 Here are seven adult acne causes that may surprise you, and a few simple tips to prevent breakouts.